dnolter959/autodiff/docs/milestone2.md

 - These methods have been carefully constructed to handle cases of, say, adding a DualNumber to a scalar (no matter the order in which they are passed).
 - Currently, we overload the following operators:
   - __add__, __radd__, __sub__, __rsub__, __mul__, __rmul__, __truediv__, __rtruediv__, __pow__, __rpow__, __neg__, __repr__, __eq__, __ne__
+- We will eventually implement:
+  - lt, gt, le, ge

 Class 2: `AutoDiff`